 After considering the above, ask yourself or encourage your stakeholders to ask themselves … can we really treat keeping our content current as optional?
 Can we really afford to keep making excuses?
 I encourage you to view maintaining current content as a must-happen best practice, or your company’s investment in 1 and 2 above will not matter.
 It’s like trying to improve your health with a fancy gym, expensive personal trainer, and nifty equipment—without trimming excessive junk food from your diet.
 It doesn’t work, not to mention wastes your time and money.

-For a remarkable example of wrangling an out-of-control proliferation of content, check out this article by Scott Rosenberg.
+For a remarkable example of wrangling an out-of-control proliferation of content, check out this article about Intel’s efforts.
+And also learn how AI can be part of the solution.

 4. Embrace Modern Content Roles